Ready to find a fellow faculty member who can support you?

-- Announcements forum – Every Moodle course includes an Announcements forum, within which (a) only instructors are allowed to post messages, and (b) students are automatically subscribed to receive email copies of all posted messages, and they cannot unsubscribe.
+- Announcements forum – Every Moodle course includes an Announcements forum.
+Only instructors can post to the forum, and student subscriptions are automatic and required.
+Students receive emailed copies of all posted messages.

 - Quickmail block – This block can be added to any Moodle course.
 It allows instructors to compose email messages directly in Moodle and send them to any members of the class.

 - Participants list – Instructors can select one or more students and send messages to them through Moodle (along with a copy sent via email).
 Student email addresses can also be downloaded from the Participants list.